smpolson/clogit/README.md

         return LL
     return LL
 ```
 Otherwise, the structure is the same as clogit in terms of solving for minimum via NR loop.
+Currently, I am changing the format of the functions so that temperature is a variable that can be solved for, much like the weights in p.